dpereira-lima/Python_classroom/Curso_Python_DSA/app_calculadora_python/readme.md

-Explanation in Portuguese
+## Explanation in Portuguese

-In this directory I created a calculator in Python language, using the structured programming model.
+In this directory I created a calculator, in Python language, using the structured programming model.

 The techniques used were learned in the "Python Fundamentals" course at the Data Science Academy school.